 The definitions below come from many sources, indicated in the definition itself, and many have been adopted from the compilation used for the Internal Dosimetry Technical Basis Manual for the Mound Facility (Traub 1994).
-In this section, RadCon Standard refers to the U.S. Department of Energy Radiological Control Standard (DOE 2008a); 10 CFR 835 refers to the DOE rule Occupational Radiation Protection (DOE 2007a); AMG refers to the Air Monitoring chapter and IDG refers to the Internal Dosimetry chapter in the 10 CFR 835 Implementation Guide (DOE 2008b).
+In this section, RadCon Standard refers to the U.S. Department of Energy Radiological Control Standard (DOE-STD-1098-2017); 10 CFR 835 refers to the DOE rule Occupational Radiation Protection (DOE 2017); AMG refers to the Air Monitoring chapter and IDG refers to the Internal Dosimetry Program chapter in the Radiation Protection Programs Guide for Use with 10 CFR 835 (DOE 2011a).
 Other definitions come from other DOE documents, national and international standards and recommendations; some definitions are new.
 Terms in italics are defined elsewhere in the definitions section.